kheeran/COMS30005-HPC-Parallel/README.md

 ### Assignment 2 - Parallel Optimisation :

-*Follows directly from the serially optimised code from the first courseword*
+*Follows directly from the serially optimised code from the first coursework*

 **Optimisation details are in the file report.pdf**